Jenhaohsiao/Stylized-Calculator-1.1/README.md

 (3) It has another line for showing calculating detail.
 Easy for using and reading.
 (4) It can download from App Store anytime for free.

 Language: Swift3 with Xcode8 in iOS10
+(programmatically without storyboard)

 DataBase: CoreData, Userdefault